 With new acquisitions over the last couple of years, cash flow per share up and more cash on hand (more than $50 million on the books ready to pay more dividends versus only $5 million held at the end of 2010), Algonquin seems poised for growth moving forward.
-With a share price under $7, less than 100 shares are needed at this time to reinvest dividends in this company every quarter, adding more shares of AQN in my portfolio is very is tempting.
+With a share price under $7 at the time of this post, I can buy more of this stock on the cheap in my taxable account (my TFSA is full) to reinvest more dividends from this company every quarter.

 What are your thoughts about AQN as a dividend investment?
 Buy?
 Sell?
 Take a pass?